Get the flu shot to protect your health at the CCHC Pharmacy

 At Cape Cod Healthcare, we know the best way to avoid the flu is to prevent it.
 While it’s always important to receive a flu vaccine to prevent catching strains of seasonal flu, this year’s outbreak of COVID-19 makes it even more important to protect your health.

-The Cape Cod Healthcare pharmacies are offering flu vaccinations, by appointment only, starting in September at both the Hyannis pharmacy in the lobby of Cape Cod Hospital from 7 a.m.- 7p.m.
+The Cape Cod Healthcare pharmacies are offering flu vaccinations, by appointment only, at both the Hyannis pharmacy in the lobby of Cape Cod Hospital from 7 a.m.- 7p.m.
 Monday through Friday and 8 a.m. – 4 p.m. weekends, and in our Falmouth pharmacy at Falmouth Hospital Monday through Friday, 10 a.m. – 6 p.m.
-An appointment is easy to make by calling 508-957-8600 and most insurances are accepted.
-When you arrive for your appointment, a trained hospital pharmacist will administer the vaccine.
-Appointment times are distanced for your protection.
+Please note: flu shots are available to patients 3 and older.

-- We will fax a copy of the vaccination record to your PCP
+- A copy of your vaccination record will be faxed to your PCP.

 Why flu vaccination is more important than ever